R34LUS3R/GPT3-cli/README.md

 1. Python 3.5 or later
 1. The requests library (install with `pip3 install requests`)
 1. The pygments library (install with `pip3 install pygments`)
-1. An OpenAI API key (sign up for a free API key at https://beta.openai.com/)
+1. An OpenAI API key (sign up for a free API key at https://beta.openai.com/ and after login head towards https://beta.openai.com/account/api-keys for API key"

 ## Usage: